ADDITIONAL LICENSING — LIVE

 Mandatory licensing in Kensington and Chelsea

-Mandatory licensing is required in Kensington and Chelsea if your rented property is occupied by five or more people who form more than one household, including:
+Mandatory HMO licensing applies across Kensington and Chelsea (and all of England) to larger HMOs — properties occupied by five or more people forming more than one household, including:

 • Shared houses and flats occupied by students and young professionals.